 HistoryHoly Family Nursing and Midwifery Training College (HFNMTC) - Berekum

 In 1987, the College was given accreditation by the Nurses and Midwives' Council of Ghana to offer a State Registered Nursing (SRN) Programme.
-The Nursing School initially prepared students for the Qualified Registered Nursing (QRN) programme.
+The Nursing School initially prepared students for the Qualified Registered Nursing (QRN) Programme.
 Consequently, in August 1988, the first batch of the six (6) males and six (6) females were admitted with O' Level Certificates to pursue a three-year programme leading to the award of a State Registered Nursing (SRN) Certificate.
-The Holy Family Nursing and Midwifery Training College was then the only instituiton in the Brong-Ahafo Region which trained qualified nurses.
+The Holy Family Nursing and Midwifery Training College was then the only institution in the Brong-Ahafo Region that trained qualified nurses.

 In 1999, the College started the three-year Registered General Nursing (RGN), a six-semester Diploma Programme, run concurrently with the SRN certifcate course, which ended in 2004.